aryzing/hrr16-velociraptors/README.md

-# Intro
+# Omgeo
-This app provides a *service* for registering names associated to GPS coordinates, similar to how a DNS registrar provides a service for registering names that are associated to IP addresses.
+Omgeo provides a *service* for registering names associated to GPS coordinates, similar to how a DNS registrar provides a service for registering names that are associated to IP addresses.
 In the case of DNS, these names are called TLDs (top-level domains, or more commonly, just "domains").

 In our app, these names are called **omgeo** tags.